The importance of brand

 A version of this article originally appeared in Training Journal, the publication for learning and development.

-With such a range of career paths and options now open to post-16 learners, from apprenticeships and employer programmes to FE colleges and sixth form colleges, it is no surprise to see providers across this spectrum starting to pay serious attention to their brands as they strive to attract the best candidates, raise funding, engage better with employers, and promote dialogue with policymakers and other stakeholders.
+With such a range of career paths and options now open to post-16 learners, from apprenticeships and employer programmes to FE colleges and sixth form colleges, it is no surprise to see providers across this spectrum starting to pay serious attention to their brands as they strive to attract the best candidates, raise funding, improve employer engagement and promote dialogue with policymakers and other stakeholders.

 Brand has always been important in education: even hundreds of years ago, an institution’s academic results and reputation in its community would mean the difference between thriving or failing.